jtladner/PracticalComputing_Spring2022/Week09_Graphics/readme.md

 2. On your version of Gel.jpg with the new levels, use the Type/Text tool to add annotations to the image.
 The bands on the left are from a molecular weight size marker (i.e. a ladder) and the bands on the right are viral genome segments.
 Feel free to choose whatever labels you want. **Upload your edited version of Gel.jpg to Bb Learn.**

 3. **Extra Credit** Another possibility for generating an image of the tarantula for a presentation (as opposed to creating a vector-based version) would be to create a simplified pixel-based version by removing all of the background.
 In Illustrator, play around with the various lasso tools to select and delete the background material.
-Or try the [Select and Mask](https://www.google.com/search?q=how+to+remove+the+background+from+an+image+in+photoshop&rlz=1C5CHFA_enUS778US779&oq=How+to+remove+the+background+from+an+image+&aqs=chrome.1.69i57j0l5.8476j0j7&sourceid=chrome&ie=UTF-8#kpvalbx=1) approach.
+Or try [these approaches](https://www.remove.bg/b/how-to-remove-background-image-in-photoshop).
 Here are some [good tools for GIMP](https://docs.gimp.org/en/gimp-tutorial-quickie-separate.html).
 Here is another [cool approach](https://www.youtube.com/watch?v=XXReaZw013k). **Upload your background-removed version of the tarantula to Bb Learn.**

 ## Extra fun